Dalongna/LLST/README.md

-The data and code is for this paper:
+The data and code are for this paper:

 Quantifying surface damage of concrete subjected to freeze-thaw cycles and bending stress using line laser scanning